AdesisNetlife/croak/README.md

 The following properties will be available:

-- cwd `User working directory when Croak is called`
+- cwd `Absolute path to the user working directory when Croak is called`
 - root `Alias to cwd`
 - version `Current Croak version`
 - base `Grunt base path configured` [optional]